Java vs Kotlin: An Honest Comparison

 Java vs Kotling: functionality comparison

 Both languages have rich functionality and are designed to help developers code in a faster and more efficient manner.
 At the same time, both languages have certain features that are not present in the other.
-Let’s have a closer look.
+Let’s have a closer look at Java vs Kotlin.

 Java features that Kotlin does not have